-The eis\opt optional parameter enables the user to control the acquisition properties for an EIS or GEIS measurement.
+The eis_opt optional parameter enables the user to control the acquisition properties for an EIS or GEIS measurement.

 Name Туре Description Minimum acquisition time var / literal (float) The minimum time for acquisition (for frequencies > Min.Cycles / frequency).
 Must be a positive value.
 Setting the value below 1 ms will enable Fast EIS.
-Fast EIS is the abillity to perform EIS measurements as fast as possible (up to 1 ms interval times) at a single frequency between 10 kHz and 200 kHz.
-Minimum nr. of cycles to acquire uint8 The minimum number of cycles to acquire (for frequencies < 1 / Min.Acq.Time).
+Fast EIS enables performing EIS measurements as fast as possible, at the cost of accuracy.
+At frequencies of 10 kHz and above, the interval time is less than 1 ms. Minimum nr. of cycles to acquire uint8 The minimum number of cycles to acquire (for frequencies < 1 / Min.Acq.Time).
 Must be a positive and non-zero value.